solthereum/cosmwasm-voting/README.md

 # CosmWasm Voting Smart Contract

-CosmWasm template is used to build voting smart contract in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+CosmWasm template is used to build Voting Smart Contract in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.

 ## Common setup